filakhtov/gentoo-use-docs/www-client/chromium.md

 Only works if the `ozone` flag is enabled.
 Pass the `ozone_platform_headless=true`, `ozone_platform=headless` to the `gn gen` command.
 Enable support for headless Ozone platform, where any graphical output will be written into a PNG image.
 This platform does not support hardware acceleration and performs software rendering only.
 This feature can be used for automation, taking web page screenshots, etc.

 This flag should normally be disabled.

+### js-type-check
+Pass the `enable_js_type_check=true` option to the `gn gen` command.
+Run a closure compiler during the build to analyze JavaScript source code of Chromium and check for syntax errors, variable references and other common JavaScript mistakes.
+This however will require JRE (Java Runtime Environment) to be available on the build system.

+This flag can be safely disabled because such analysis is normally performed by the developers, not end users.

 ### kerberos
 Pass the `use_kerberos=true` option to the `gn gen` command.
 Enable support for the SPNEGO authentication mechanism (Simple and Protected GSS-API Negotiation), also known as "integrated authentication" or "negotiate authentication" to provide the concept of Single Sign-On (SSO) - having authenticated once at the start of a session, users can access network services throughout a Kerberos realm without authenticating again.
 Enable support for the `--auth-server-whitelist` runtime option that takes as its value a comma-separated list of permitted hostnames.
 Also enable the `--auth-negotiate-delegate-whitelist` runtime option to allow a network service to authenticate to other network services on users behalf.